Tatsu-syo/noMeiryoUI/README.md

 ## Requirements

 - Windows 8 or newer.
 - While No!!
-MeiryoUI might work on Windows Vista, it is not actively tested for compatibility.
+MeiryoUI should work on Windows Vista, it is not actively tested for compatibility.

 ## Installation